bullhorn/dev-build-release/README.md

 ## Usage

-You must use `scripts` in a folder with a `package.json` and a remote to push to.
+You must use `dev-build-release` in a folder with a `package.json` and a remote to push to.

 `dev-build-release -b BUILD_NUMBER -g BRANCH_NAME`